 It’s vital to create a common leadership language around the critical skills for success linked to your strategy, regardless of the delivery model.
 Anchor the initiative in agreed-upon learning objectives at every level.

 Consider mixing outsourcing with insourcing.
-Seek the support of an external partner to get you started, and then engage your internal team.
-Leverage your partner for certain groups (such as senior executives where deeper, more complex development is required), and then use your internal resources to scale down the development.
+You may need to seek the support of an external partner to get you started, and then engage your internal team.
+Leverage your partner for certain groups (such as senior executives where deeper, more complex development is required), and then use your internal resources to scale down the development throughout the enterprise.

 Identify your internal facilitation talent outside of your regular internal trainers in HR.
 Also, think about involving business leaders who can cascade down the key leadership messages to their teams.
 This helps organizations to scale, while offering invaluable insights for team members.

 For example, at CCL, we started working with one client organization at the top.
 After creating customized learning journeys for the senior team, we designed specific solutions for the levels below, emphasizing critical leadership skills for the rest of the organization.
 We then trained the internal facilitators in the organization, and they led the training internally, disseminating key leadership skills at their pace, in their place, led by a familiar face.

 We offer a scalable leadership foundations solution, Lead 4 Success, to strengthen specific leadership skills at an enterprise level or target high-potentials or small teams.
 This 2-day program develops the “fundamental 4 skills” — self-awareness, learning agility, influence, and communication — that leaders at all levels need to be successful.